Jiska Cohen-Mansfield

-Jiska Cohen-Mansfield (born 1951) is the Igor Orenstein Chair for the Study of Geriatrics at Tel Aviv University Medical School and a professor at the Department of Health Promotion at the School of Public Health in the Sackler Medical Faculty at Tel Aviv University.
+Jiska Cohen-Mansfield (Hebrew: יסקה כהן-מנספילד; born 1951) is the Igor Orenstein Chair for the Study of Geriatrics at Tel Aviv University Medical School and a professor at the Department of Health Promotion at the School of Public Health in the Sackler Medical Faculty at Tel Aviv University.
 She is the director of the Minerva Center for Interdisciplinary Study of End of Life at Tel-Aviv University.

 Biography

 Jiska Cohen-Mansfield was born in Switzerland in 1951.
 She is the daughter of Dr. Tirza Cohen and Dr. Jacob Zeev Cohen and the granddaughter of Abraham Fraenkel.
 She studied psychology and statistics at the Hebrew University in Jerusalem and earned her master's degree in statistics from Hebrew University as well as another master's degree and a Ph.D. degree in clinical psychology from Stony Brook University.
 Later she earned an M.B.A. from George Washington University.

 In 1987, she was appointed professor at Georgetown University Medical School, Washington DC, where she stayed until 1998 when she moved to George Washington University Medical School, Washington D.C.
 In 2005, she was appointed professor at Tel Aviv University Medical School.

 In 1984, Cohen-Mansfield founded the Research Institute on Aging at the Hebrew Home of Greater Washington, the largest nursing home in Maryland.
 In 2005, she established the Department of Health Promotion at the School of Public Health at Tel Aviv University, and in 2011, she opened the Minerva Center for Interdisciplinary Study of End of Life at Tel Aviv University.

-Since 1985, Cohen-Mansfield’s research has been funded by multiple foundations and government agencies such as the National Institute of Mental Health, the National Institute on Aging, the Alzheimer’s Association, the Agency for Healthcare Research and Quality, the Israel Science Foundation, and the Minerva Foundation.
+Since 1985, Cohen-Mansfield's research has been funded by multiple foundations and government agencies such as the National Institute of Mental Health, the National Institute on Aging, the Alzheimer's Association, the Agency for Healthcare Research and Quality, the Israel Science Foundation, and the Minerva Foundation.

-Cohen-Mansfield has received multiple professional awards, including the Busse Research Award, the Barry Reisberg Award for Alzheimer’s Research, the Pfizer Quality Improvement Award, the Psychologists in Long-Term Care Outstanding Contribution Award, the Powell Lawton Distinguished Contribution Award in Applied Gerontology, the International Psychogeriatric Association 2015 Award for Distinguished Service to the Field of Psychogeriatrics, and fellowships in the Gerontological Society of America and the American Psychological Association.
+Cohen-Mansfield has received multiple professional awards, including the Busse Research Award, the Barry Reisberg Award for Alzheimer's Research, the Pfizer Quality Improvement Award, the Psychologists in Long-Term Care Outstanding Contribution Award, the Powell Lawton Distinguished Contribution Award in Applied Gerontology, the International Psychogeriatric Association 2015 Award for Distinguished Service to the Field of Psychogeriatrics, and fellowships in the Gerontological Society of America and the American Psychological Association.